adam-dziedzic/adam-dziedzic.github.io/README.md

 21. CNAME file is for domain resolution between Google and GitHub.
 22. `_config.yml` contains the basic and main information/data for the website.
 23. Gemfile is important for plugins.
+24. Update your CV.
+Add info about talks.

 ### Blog